iscott/hooks-tutorial-1-useState/docs/useState.md

 ## Lab 1

+#### Setup

+ - If you haven't already, clone this repo (https://git.generalassemb.ly/good-idea/hooks-tutorial), `cd` into it, and `npm install`
+ - Next, run `git fetch` to retreive the list of remote branches.
+ - Run `git branch --all` - within the output, you should see a list that includes `remotes/origin/activity-one`, `-two`, etc.
+ - Then, `git checkout -b activity-one`.
+This will create a new branch in your local repo that matches the remote `activity-one` branch.
-First, `git checkout activity-1`.
-If you haven't already, run `npm install`.
-Then, `npm run start` - your browser should open to http://localhost:3000, and you should see a `useState` item in the nav bar.
+ - Finally, `npm run start` - your browser should open to http://localhost:3000, and you should see a `useState` item in the nav bar.

 - Look in `HookDemos/UseStateDemo` to see the component rendered at the `useState` route.
 - We'll be refactoring `Search/Search.js`